NEW: A blindfolded child will choose the name of the next pope

 Egypt did not release the number of Christians in its 2006 census, the think tank said.

 The leader of the Coptic Christian community since 1971, Shenouda was in poor health off and on for many years.
 He traveled to the United States to undergo medical tests last year.

-"The funeral... is a historical event and 2 million people are expected to attend the prayers.
-I don't expect violence though," Doss said.
+“The funeral is expected to take place in two days, as massive preparations must take place first.
+It is a historical event and 2 million people are expected to attend the prayers.
+I don’t expect violence though,” Doss said.